VisActor/VChart/docs/assets/examples/en/axis/axis-label-autoHide-and-autoRotate.md

 Configure the axes for the corresponding direction on the `axes` attribute:

-- The `label.sampling` property is set to `false` to turn off axis sampling
+- The `sampling` property is set to `false` to turn off axis sampling
 - The `label.autoRotate` property is set to `true` to turn on the axis component's label auto-rotation.
 - The `label.autoHide` property is set to `true` to enable the auto-hiding of the label of the axis component.